ritwik1233/WeatherApp/README.md

 #### Run on Pycharm
 * Download and install [Pycharm](https://www.jetbrains.com/pycharm/)
 * Open the project in pycharm
-* Install all the python dependencies
+* Install all the project dependencies
 * Run the MainPage.py in MainDriver python package .